-On May 10, Netta Barzilai won Eurovision with her hit number TOY.
-Last night, on June 17, Sam Perry, won The Voice Australia.
-It seems 2018 is the year for looping artists, colloquially known as ‘loopers’, but who are the trendsetters?
+It seems that 2018 is the year for looping artists, colloquially known as loopers.
+But who are the trendsetters?

 It’s a self-sufficient way to perform live.
 Your voice, matched with quick fingers and any instrument you choose, becomes your three-piece band.
 It’s become a music craze as of late, and there’s only one thing to do when a fad takes flight, and that is to know everything about it.